 These days, most people think of apples as a healthy snack.
 Perhaps an apple pie will grace your table a few times a year, and you’ll enjoy a mug of hot cider at a holiday party; you might toss some applesauce or juice (in cute little packages) into school lunches…and that’s about it.

-But the regal apple has only recently been relegated to the realms of snack and treat.
-For early Americans, apples were an important staple food and drink, along with a source of sugar for making alcohol – for better and for worse.
+But, the regal apple has only recently been relegated to the realms of snack and treat.
+For early American settlers, apples were an important staple food and drink, along with a source of sugar for making alcohol – for better and for worse.

 The apples that we know and love today have their origins in the Tien Shan mountains of Kazakhstan.
-There, you can still find forests of wild apples as well as cultures that include apples in their daily life and spiritual lore.
-From their origination point, apples spread throughout Europe, where they’ve been embraced for thousands of years.
+There, you can still find forests of wild apples, as well as cultures that include apples in their daily life and spiritual lore.
+From their origination point, apples spread throughout Eurasia, where they’ve been embraced for thousands of years.

 Apples were quite important during the early history of European colonization in North America.
 European varieties didn’t fare so well here, but soon new kinds were being developed.
 The primary use for these apples was in making cider.